2015 Western Athletic Conference softball tournament

-The 2015 Western Athletic Conference softball tournament will be held at the New Mexico State softball complex on the campus of New Mexico State University in Las Cruces, New Mexico from May 7 through May 9, 2015.
-The tournament winner will earn the Western Athletic Conference's automatic bid to the 2015 NCAA Division I softball tournament.
-All games will be streamed online on the WAC Digital Network with Danny Mata, sports director of KVIA providing the call.
+The 2015 Western Athletic Conference softball tournament was held at the New Mexico State softball complex on the campus of New Mexico State University in Las Cruces, New Mexico from May 7 through May 9, 2015.
+The tournament winner earned the Western Athletic Conference's automatic bid to the 2015 NCAA Division I softball tournament.
+All games were streamed online on the WAC Digital Network with Danny Mata, sports director of KVIA providing the call.